projectara/greybus-spec/source/bridged_phy.rst

 GPIO Protocol
 -------------

-A connection using GPIO protocol on a |unipro| network is used to manage a simple GPIO controller.
-Such a GPIO controller implements one or more (up to 256) GPIO lines, and each of the operations below specifies the line to which the operation applies.
-This protocol consists of the operations defined in this section.
+A connection using the GPIO protocol on a |unipro| network is used to manage a simple GPIO controller.
+Such a GPIO controller implements from one to 256 GPIO lines.
+Each of the operations defined below specifies the line to which the operation applies.

 Conceptually, the GPIO protocol operations are: